Resorts World Birmingham: Casino

-Shopping
+Shopping and restaurants

 The covered shopping village comprising 50 stores sits along two arcs at the base of Resorts World.
 Some of the shops are Ben Sherman, Carhartt, Hallmark Cards, Kurt Geiger, Levi's, Lindt, Next, Nike, Skechers, Sony, The North Face, The Works, Trespass, Vans, WHSmith and many more.

-The shopping floor has now been downsized due to the amount of empty units.
-A Hollywood Bowl and escape room now occupy a majority of the empty retail unit space.
-There are also two coffee shops Costa Coffee and Starbucks (located inside cinema).
+The facility also features a number of restaurants including Five Guys, TGIFridays, Zizzi, Las Iguanas, Nando's, Pizza Express and Miller & Carter.
+There are also coffee shops including Costa Coffee, and Starbucks (located inside cinema).

-Cinema
+Cinema and entertainment

 The Cineworld cinema has a total of 1,782 seats and 11 screens.
 Eight out of the 11 screens have 3D capabilities.

 The largest theatre has 282 seats, and marks the region's first purpose-built IMAX screen in a multiplex cinema.
 It is one of three IMAX screens in Birmingham.

+Other entertainment includes a Hollywood Bowl and Escape Hunt, featuring interactive puzzles and escape rooms.

-Conference centre
+Conference Centre

 The Vox facility can hold 900 delegates or guests, and can be separated into five separate halls, for either ceremonies or conferences.

-Resorts World Arena
+bp pulse LIVE

-The Resorts World Arena (previously The NEC Arena, LG Arena and Genting Arena) is part of the NEC and Resorts World complex.
+The bp pulse LIVE (previously The NEC Arena, LG Arena, Genting Arena and Resorts World Arena) is part of the NEC and Resorts World complex.